NOVEMBER 10, 1938 – Vienna, Austria

 “Are we going on some adventure trip?”
 She exclaims.
 “Yes dear, sure.”
 And he smiles back.

-It isn’t an adventure trip of course, it’s our freedom trip.
+It isn’t an adventure trip, of course, it’s our freedom trip.
 It’s a chance for us to escape persecution.
 It’s a chance at life.
 I hold the diary tightly in my hand and keep walking.

-The platform is filled with anxious parents, who are similarly here to bid their kids good bye.
+The platform is filled with anxious parents, who are similarly here to bid their kids goodbye.
 Who knows when we’ll get to see them again?
 The thought alone is so unsettling, and dreadful thoughts begin to crowd my mind.
 Will they be okay here?
 Will we even be in touch with them?
 They think I’m too young and immature to understand what’s going on, which is why I’m constantly being kept in the bubble of mortal hope which I’m afraid may burst anytime now.

 We stop at an area where the train is expected to stop.
 “Now listen to me, sweethearts”, my mom bends on her knees to talk to me and my sister.
 “We both love you the most in this world, always remember that.
 There will be times when we’ll miss each other, and won’t be able to talk to each other no matter how desperate we get.
 So let the stars and the sun be the messengers.
 When we’ll miss each other, we’ll look at them instead and convey what we really want to say, and in this way, we’ll always remain close.”
 And she kisses us both.

 And this is it, the breaking point.
 Unable to hold back anymore, I start crying.
 I cover my face with my hands, and she cries back too.
 We hug each other as tightly as we can, not ready to let go.
-My sister finally realises that things are not as merry as they sound.
+My sister finally realizes that things are not as merry as they sound.

 The train stamps in, and we don’t have much time.
 I’m holding my sister’s hands, who is busy ringing a bell in her other hand.
 She remains silent the entire time, and the same goes with me as well.
 We move forward with our parents behind.
 I feel homesick already.
 We both get on our coach and sit on the first empty seats we can find, and press our noses to the glass window to see our parents, like hundreds of other kids.
 I feel like crying again.
-There are hundreds of parents at the platform, crying, waving and smiling at their kids in the train.
+There are hundreds of parents at the platform, crying, waving and smiling at their kids on the train.
 After a couple of minutes, the train gives a parting whistle and starts to move.
 My parents start running with the moving train to catch our every possible glimpse.
 They are crying, like everyone else there.

 “See you soon”, are their last words to both of us.
 This is it.
 The parting has taken place.
 I’m sitting there, still.
 What did we do to deserve all this?

 My sister’s hand touches mine, and I look at her.
 “You always have me, don’t worry”, she says, and I’m happy that I have her.
-We came to the station as children, and are leaving as adults, because we are responsible for our own lives now.
+We came to the station as children, and are leaving as adults because we are responsible for our own lives now.

 Few hours have passed, and we look at the night sky through the window.
 We look at the starts, and one of them shines brighter compared to the rest.
 “Maybe, that one is a messenger sent by mom”, my sister says in a happy tone, her eyes shining as brightly as that star, and her mouth wide open with excitement.
 “Yes, it is.
 I think so too.”
 And suddenly, it lifts up our moods.
 Suddenly, we don’t feel abandoned anymore.